 It's ideal for couples of friends of family with kids.

-1) The rooms are all furnished with quality furniture and accessories.
-Any damage to furniture or equipment, must be paid by the customer at the time of departure.
+1) Any damage to furniture or equipment, must be paid by the customer at the time of departure.

-3) We are not liable for any theft or damage of items left in the apartment;
+3) We are not liable for any theft or damage of belongings left in the apartment;

 4) No pets allowed;